You are not alone!

 We believe every child has the ability to learn

-Here at CCA we believe that every child has the potential to learn.
+Here at CCA, we build independence and promote happy and fulfilling lives.
+We believe that every child has the potential to learn.
 We work to identify a student’s areas of strength and challenge, and create an individualized program that supports their unique needs.

 Learn more about the programs and services we offer!